 Parameter Notes and Rationale Types and Sizes of UXO: Various possible types and sizes of UXO.
 The maximum charge weight for the potential UXO devices that could be present within VE site boundary has been estimated as 698 kg + 0.5 kg donor.
 This has been modelled alongside a range of smaller highorder charges at 25, 55, 120, 240 and 525 kg.
 Indicative only.
 A detailed UXO survey would be completed prior to construction.
 The exact type, size and number of possible detonations and duration of UXO Number of UXO requiring clearance: clearance operations is therefore not known at this stage.
-2,000 expected potential UXO targets with 950 predicted to require inspection or which 60 may require clearance in the preconstruction phase.
-Tillowii at tillo otago.
+2,000 expected potential UXO targets with 950 predicted to require inspection or which 60 may require clearance in the preconstruction phase. viowii at tilis stage.
 Maximum number of clearance events within 24 hours: VE is not seeking to licence the disposal of UXO in the DCO application, but it is included in the impact assessment of Volume 6, Part 2, Chapter 7: Marine Mammal Ecology.
-Two Indicative duration: 30 days Clearance techniques: Low-order clearance would be the first and preferred method for UXO that requires clearance .
+Two Indicative duration: 30 days Clearance techniques: Low-order clearance would be the first and preferred method for UXO that requires clearance.
 A deflagration charge of 0.5 kg is estimated.
-High-order clearance would only be undertaken if low-order clearance is not possible or failed to clear the device completely (JNCC, 2025a).
+High-order clearance would only be As a worst-case scenario, assessments are based on high-order clearance without bubble curtain, although high-order clearance detonation with a bubble curtain is the current recommendation (see Section 4.4).
+A maximum charge size of 698 kg + 0.5 kg donor is assumed.
+The clearance works are expected to occur prior to foundation installation. undertaken if low-order clearance is not possible or failed to clear the device completely.
 This is therefore unlikely to be required, however, it is considered as the MSD as a precautionary approach.
-As a worst-case scenario, assessments are based on high-order clearance without bubble curtain, although high-order clearance detonation with a bubble curtain is the current recommendation (see Section 4.4).
-A maximum charge size of 698 kg + 0.5 kg donor is assumed.
-The clearance works are expected to occur prior to foundation installation.